-As a result of the transfer of business, \$6,599,000 was recognised in equity representing the net asset position of the businesses obtained at the time of transfer.
+As a result of the transfer of business, \$6,599,000 was recognised in equity, in the prior year, representing the net asset position of the businesses obtained at the time of transfer.

 The business has transferred from commonly controlled entities within the Mercy Health Group, of which Mercy Health Australia Ltd is the parent entity.